Jejz168/compile-kernel/build-armbian/documents/README.md

 </div>

 - Install using a card reader: Insert the M.2 NVMe SSD into the M.2 NVMe SSD to USB3.0 card reader to connect to the host.
 Write the Armbian system image to the NVMe using tools such as Rufus or balenaEtcher and then insert the NVMe with the written system into the device to use.
-- Install using microSD card: Write the Armbian system image to the microSD card, insert the microSD card into the device and boot it up, upload the `Armbian.img` image file to the microSD card, and use the `dd` command to write the Armbian image to the NVMe, as follows:
+- Install using microSD card: Write the Armbian system image to the microSD card, insert the microSD card into the device and boot it up, upload the `armbian.img` image file to the microSD card, and use the `dd` command to write the Armbian image to the NVMe, as follows:

 ```Shell
 dd if=armbian.img of=/dev/nvme0n1 bs=1M status=progress